CatoTheGodess/Skoleklokka/README.md

 ## Customize and set up:
 Add custom schedules in timer.json file and use the "setchannel"-command and the school acronym you would like to use in the channel you would like to assign to that school. (e.g. ".!setchannel thvs") Channel-ID will be put automatically in the timer.json file.

-**Please do not create pull requests with the dependancies attatched.
+**Please do not create pull requests with the dependancies attached.
 I will not approve them.**